-No non-College commercial activities may be carried out on College premises and no College facilities may be used for such activities, except with the approval of the Governing Body and a commercial agreement put in place, if appropriate.
+No non-College commercial activities may be carried out on College premises and no College facilities may be used for such activities, except with the approval of Council and a commercial agreement put in place, if appropriate.
 The Bursar should be consulted in such circumstances.